JoelRLL19/mms142-groupI-2023/README.md

 </p>

 <h1>How Does Augmented Reality Work?</h1>
-<p>Computer scientist, Ivan Sutherland, who is known as the "<i>Father of Computer Graphics</i>", developed the first
+<p>Ivan Sutherland, an American Computer Scientist who is known as the "<i>Father of Computer Graphics</i>", developed the first
 augmented reality (AR) system in 1968 at Harvard.
 The universities, businesses, and government organizations continued to enhance augmented reality for wearables and digital displays throughout the ensuing decades.
 Pokémon Go, released in 2016, is an example of augmented reality in use where players travel through the